Nadler says committee vote on impeachment possible this week

 “That is an ongoing threat to the country, and one that simply can’t wait,” said Schiff, D-Calif.

-Trump and his aides have made clear that they now see his impeachment in the House as inevitable and have shifted their focus to the Senate, where Trump allies remain confident Democrats will not have the votes to convict and remove him from office.
+Trump and his aides have made clear that they now see his impeachment in the House as inevitable and have shifted their focus to the Republican-controlled Senate, where Trump allies remain confident Democrats will not have the votes to convict and remove Trump from office.
+A vote to convict requires a two-thirds vote of the Senate, where Republicans hold 53 of 100 seats.
+It is unlikely that any Republican senators would cross party lines and vote to remove Trump from office.

 White House counsel Pat Cipollone informed the Judiciary Committee late Friday that the administration would not be participating in upcoming House hearings.
 He said the proceedings were “completely baseless.”